 Do you want to understand this more?
 Then look no further and get to know my friend Dave as an example.

 The Story Of Dave

 Dave keeps talking and talking about his cryptocurrencies.
-He checks his portfolio every day, where he shares what his year to date return is.
+He checks his portfolio every day, where he shares what his year-to-date return is.
 Dave bought a lot of crypto’s when the market was low throughout the year, for around $1000.
 Now his portfolio has a value of $1500 within a year.
-That’s a 50% increase in only one year time.
+That’s a 50% increase in only one year.
 Talk about beating the market!

-I know how Dave is wired.
-We talk about how we’re going to retire early and save most of our income.
-He’s very interested in personal finance.
-His habits are different than mine though.
-He is planning out to buy new shoes, clothes, an Xbox, a Macbook, every time he gets his salary.
+He plans to buy new shoes, clothes, an Xbox, a Macbook every time he gets his paycheck.
 He’s setting aside $80 per month for his cryptocurrency investments, which after a year grew to $1500.

 50% Return On Nothing – Still Nothing